nus-cs2113-AY2223S1/tp/docs/DeveloperGuide.md

 ## Design & Implementation

 ### Ui
-The Ui Class handles user input
+The `Ui` class handles user input and basic output messages.
+It can
+* Read user input
+* Output various messages to the user

 ![img.png](imgs/UiClass.png)